 The following diet is recommended for all patients to improve health.
 This diet may be modified at appointments based on specific health concerns.
 Above all else, try to eat whole, unprocessed food, preferably fresh and organic.
 Avoid packaged, overly processed foods.
 If you are taking medications, wait to make dietary changes until you have had a visit at the clinic, or check with the prescribing physician prior to making any major dietary changes.

-- Eat fresh fruit (no dried fruit) in between meals.
+- Eat fresh fruit in between meals.
 Try to eat fruits that are in season.
 Berries are the lowest glycemic foods, so are best for blood sugar stabilization.

 - Fats are important for health and absorption of many vitamins; however, in today’s society, many people consume too many processed, unnatural vegetable oils.
 Stay away from margarine, vegetable oil, corn oil, soy oil, canola oil, safflower oil, crisco, and pam.